-What are session stores and why they need to be made intelligent?
+What are session stores and why they need to be intelligent!

-- Group notifications - providing a single notification to a specific slice of users
+- Group notifications providing a single and unique notification to a specific slice of users

-- Personalisation data - data that can be used to make the service more specific and relevant to each user
+- Personalization making the service more specific and relevant to each user

-- Why your session store should be a microservice?
+- Why your session store should be approached as a microservice

-- Can you implement a session store that includes calculated data?
+- How to implement a session store that includes calculated data

-- How will using a database session store improve your application’s pattern monitoring and personalization
+- How using a database session store improve application pattern monitoring and personalization